Big Show: WWF Champion (1999–2003)

 Big Show turned face again and took on a comical gimmick where he began mimicking other wrestlers, lampooning Rikishi as Showkishi, The Berzerker as Shonan the Barbarian and Val Venis as The Big Showbowski.
-He defeated Kurt Angle at Backlash on April 30 dressed like Hulk Hogan as the Showster.
+Big Show defeated Kurt Angle at Backlash on April 30 dressed like Hulk Hogan as the Showster.
 Shane voiced his disapproval of Big Show's antics, leading to a Falls Count Anywhere match at Judgment Day on May 21, which Big Show lost.
-He returned two months later, apparently intending to gain revenge on Shane.
-Instead, he turned heel again and attacked The Undertaker and sided with Shane once more, forming a short-lived stable known as "The Conspiracy" with Shane, Chris Benoit, Kurt Angle and Edge and Christian.
+Big Show returned two months later, apparently intending to gain revenge on Shane.
+Instead, Big Show turned heel again and attacked The Undertaker and sided with Shane once more, forming a short-lived stable known as "The Conspiracy" with Shane, Chris Benoit, Kurt Angle and Edge and Christian.
 After The Undertaker threw Big Show off a stage through a table on the August 7 episode of Raw is War, he was removed from WWF television for the remainder of the year and sent to the WWF's developmental territory, Ohio Valley Wrestling, to lose weight and improve his cardiovascular fitness.

-Big Show made a surprise return as the 23rd entrant in the Royal Rumble match on January 21, 2001, but was immediately eliminated by The Rock.
-He won the WWF Hardcore Championship from Raven at No Way Out on February 25, but lost it back to him on the March 19 episode of Raw is War.
-Big Show lost to Kane in a triple threat match for the title also involving Raven at WrestleMania X-Seven on April 1.
-He lost to Shane McMahon, the on-screen owner of WCW, in a Last Man Standing match at Backlash on April 29.
+At the Royal Rumble on January 21, 2001, Big Show made a surprise return as the 23rd entrant in the Royal Rumble match but was immediately eliminated by The Rock.
+Big Show won the WWF Hardcore Championship from Raven at No Way Out on February 25, but lost it back to Raven on the March 19 episode of Raw is War.
+Big Show lost to Kane in a triple threat match for the Hardcore Championship also involving Raven at WrestleMania X-Seven on April 1.
+Big Show lost to Shane McMahon, the on-screen owner of WCW, in a Last Man Standing match at Backlash on April 29.
 Big Show then turned face and, throughout The Invasion, remained loyal to the WWF.
-At Invasion on July 22, he teamed with Albert and Billy Gunn in a loss to Chris Kanyon, Hugh Morrus and Shawn Stasiak.
-He was also part of the victorious Team WWF at Survivor Series on November 18.
+At Invasion on July 22, Big Show teamed with Albert and Billy Gunn in a loss to Chris Kanyon, Hugh Morrus and Shawn Stasiak.
+Big Show was also part of the victorious Team WWF at Survivor Series on November 18.

-After WrestleMania X8, on March 17, 2002, Big Show was drafted to the Raw brand.
+On the March 25, 2002 episode of Raw, Big Show was drafted to the Raw brand.
 On the April 22 episode of Raw, Big Show turned heel again when he chokeslammed Stone Cold Steve Austin during a tag team match against X-Pac and Scott Hall, joining the nWo in the process.
 At Judgment Day on May 19, Big Show and Ric Flair lost to Austin in a handicap match.
 After the stable disbanded due to Kevin Nash getting injured, Big Show achieved little success on Raw, notably losing to Booker T in a No Disqualification match at Vengeance on July 21.